Weird-Ghosts/babyghosts/content/about.md

   #bio
+  ## Eileen Mary Holowka, PhD
   ### Co-executive director
-  **Eileen Mary Holowka, PhD** (they/she) is a writer and game dev living in Winnipeg.
+  **Eileen** (they/she) is a writer and game dev living in Winnipeg.
 They have been involved in video game and digital media communities for over 10 years.
   ::

   ::card